dojo4/policy/family-friendly_workplace_manifesto.md

-In that being parents or caretakers, having a family, is something that we should be able to celebrate and have pride in at work, we declare this **Family-Friendly Workplace Manifesto**.
-Having a family provides joy, and challenge.
+Whereas being parents or caretakers, having a family, is something that we should be able to celebrate and have pride in at work, we declare this Family-Friendly Workplace Manifesto.
+Having a family provides joy and challenge.
 It should not be something that anyone feels the need to hide, justify, explain away or be embarrassed about.

+Parents and other caretakers have the right conditions to be some of our most valuable co-workers and employees, because:

+* they have no choice but to be used to and conditioned for hard work and a relentless schedule;

+* they have a lot at stake and are likely to be working not necessarily for themselves but for the greater welfare of their families;

 Parents and other caretakers have the right conditions to be some of our most valuable co-workers and employees, because: